The hidden costs of our purchases: True Pricing and the road to fairer price

 Hidden costs is the term used for non-visible costs associated with the production of the items and may include external aspects such as environmental pollution, depletion of natural resources, or social costs such as forced labor or violations of workers' rights.

-A product may appear cheap to the consumer but could cause significant environmental damage or be produced under poor working conditions..
+A product may appear cheap to the consumer but could cause siegnificant environmental damage or be produced under poor working conditions..

 "Many (environmentally polluting) products have a low price, but those prices are artificially low," Hofland explains.
 "And low prices have many negative effects.
 For example, they stimulate consumption behavior, one of the things that has led to the current climate crisis."